 One dreaded term for all New England homeowners is ice dams.
 Especially during the winter, there is no more fear inducing term when it comes to the health of your roof and attic.
-Ice dams are difficult to fix, however, ice dams are preventable with some forethought going into the winter months.
+Ice dams are difficult to fix, however, they are preventable with some forethought going into the winter months.
 Proper roof ventilation, especially in older homes, is paramount to combat ice dams during the winter months.
-By ensuring your roof and attic spaces are properly vented, you can ensure that there are no hot or cold spots on your roof.
+For instance, proper ventilation ensures there are no hot or cold spots in your attic or on your roof.
 These areas of temperature variability are the root cause for ice dams.
 Below you’ll find some information on ice dams and how they relate to your winter roof preparation.

 Ice dams are caused when a portion of your roof is heated from the inside, melting the layer of snow on top.
 This is often an unintentional heating, meaning it comes from an area with poor ventilation or insulation; therefore, it only affects a portion of the roof.
 When this happens, the melted snow travels down to areas that are still below freezing.
 In these areas, the water combines with freezing snow and causes ridges of solid ice.
 As this continues to happen for an extended period of time, more ice grows, creating a dam of water behind it.
 As more and more water backs up, these dams continue to grow and have a higher potential to cause leaks and rot to your roofing system.